juanvallaure1/Madrid-Real-Estate-Validation/README.md

-Please download them and place them in the `data/` folder to run the notebooks.

 ## 📌 Project Overview
 This repository contains a comprehensive machine learning analysis of the Madrid housing market.
 Using a dataset of ~200,000 listings, we developed an **XGBoost** regression model to identify market inefficiencies.